windz3r0day/windz3r0day/README.md

 ## ⚠️ Disclaimer

-All research and content are intended for **educational purposes** only.
-Any misuse of this information is strongly discouraged.
+All content and research are shared for **ethical and educational purposes** only.
+Any misuse of this information for malicious purposes is strongly discouraged.

 ---

-⭐️ **Feel free to explore my repositories, follow my journey, and join me in securing WordPress!**
+⭐️ **Feel free to explore my repositories, follow my work, and join me in making WordPress more secure!**